ucb-dataj/j200/_posts/2018-10-11-mapping_activity.md

 **Step 2:** (Datawrapper thinks of this as Step 1), search for "USA States" under "What type of map do you want to create?".

+Fun question that came up Week 1, that I couldn't answer off the top of my head: *Why is the electoral college hex map different from the population map?* It turns out there are a few reasons.
+First, as I noted, the census updates population estimates more often than the electoral college is redesigned.
+Second, the actual electors aren't based entirely on population.
+Each state gets one Elector for each senator (2) and one for each congress person (varies, maps are redrawn every 10 years).
+DC always gets 3 Electors (or, no more than the least populous state).

 **Step 3:** Import your dataset.
 But get in the habit of reading pop up windows.
 Do we have ISO-Codes or Names here?

 Once you've uploaded your data, read through the next screen, too.